 Timberland boots are an excellent choice regardless of the hazards of your workplace.
 They will provide you with long-lasting protection and day-long comfort so that you can freely focus on your job.
 The modern design of Timberland work boots will allow you to look appropriate in any workplace.

-If your job is especially dangerous, check out our selection of Timberland PRO boots.
-They are designed for the most extreme environments and will give you extra protection and durability.
+Our selection of Timberland PRO boots is the perfect solution for extreme working jobs.
+They are designed for harsh environments and give you extra protection and durability.
 Once you get a pair of Timberlands, your only job will be to clean and protect them.

 How To Clean with Soap and Water